Mark Pawsey - Rugby through and through

 Mark was selected as the Conservative Parliamentary Candidate in Nuneaton for the 2005 General Election and slashed Labour's majority from 7,500 to 2,200 (a swing of 6.2% to the Conservatives).
 He was then selected for the newly formed Rugby constituency seat in 2007 and went on to secure a victory at the polls with a majority of exactly 6,000 votes at the General Election in 2010.
 Mark was re-elected to serve the people of his home town in 2015 with an increased majority of 10,345.

-Since becoming Rugby's MP in 2010 Mark has always stood up for the local community and has helped thousands of local residents.
+During his time as Rugby's MP Mark has always stood up for the local community and has helped thousands of local residents.
 During his first term of office Mark was a Member of the Department for Communities & Local Government Select Committee and in 2014 was appointed Parliamentary Private Secretary (PPS) to the Rt Hon Anna Soubry MP, Minister for Defence Personnel, Welfare and Veterans, in the Ministry of Defence.

-Mark is also a member of the All Party Groups on Manufacturing, Micro-Businesses, Packaging, Small Business, Cycling, Speedway and Rugby Union and founded the All Party Group for e-cigarettes.
+Mark has also been a member of the All Party Groups on Manufacturing, Micro-Businesses, Packaging, Small Business, Cycling, Speedway and Rugby Union and founded the All Party Group for e-cigarettes.
 He has also recently founded the All Party Parliamentary Group for District Councils.

 Mark is passionate about the game of rugby and has done a great deal to ensure that the town receives the recognition it deserves as the birthplace of the game.
 He also played a key role in the town’s preparations for the 2015 Rugby World Cup and helped to organise local celebrations and events as well as helping to promote the town as a tourist destination for rugby fans from across the world.